Skip to main content

 Recalibrating a dysregulated HPA axis requires moving beyond simply trying to force sleep and instead adopting targeted strategies that address the root of the hyperarousal.
 Sleep interventions, particularly those grounded in behavioral science, function as powerful tools to re-establish the natural, inhibitory influence of sleep on the HPA axis.

-These protocols work by systematically dismantling the behaviors and thought patterns that perpetuate a state of activation, thereby allowing the body’s innate sleep-drive and circadian rhythms to resynchronize.
+These protocols work by systematically dismantling the behaviors and thought patterns that perpetuate a state of central nervous system activation, thereby allowing the body’s innate sleep-drive and circadian rhythms to resynchronize.
 The goal is to retrain the brain and body to perceive the bedroom as a place of rest, breaking the conditioned arousal that lies at the heart of chronic insomnia.

 Cognitive Behavioral Therapy for Insomnia (CBT-I) is the gold-standard clinical intervention for this process.
 It is a structured program that directly targets the feedback loops between your thoughts, your behaviors, and your physiological state.
 CBT-I is effective because it directly addresses the neurobiological drivers of sleeplessness.